-What are CSI (lowest 5%) schools required to do?
+What are CSI 5% schools required to do?

-CSI (Lowest 5%) schools will develop a school improvement plan with the input of local stakeholders (parents, school staff, community members, students, etc.) to address the six indicators, reasons for designation, and identified local needs.
-The plan will include interventions to improve student performance.
+CSI 5% schools will conduct a thorough needs assessment and develop a school improvement plan with the input of local stakeholders (parents, school staff, community members, students, etc.) to address the reasons for designation and identified local needs for student success.
+The plan will include evidencebased interventions to improve adult practices and student performance.